|

 The portrait, right, is of George Seton, 7th Lord Seton and 5th

-Seton Lord in succession of the name of 'George', although long at Winton House
+Seton Lord in succession with the name of 'George', although this portrait was

-and no longer in the family's possession, it is still incorrectly labelled as 5th
+long at Winton House it is no longer in the family's possession, it is still incorrectly labeled as 5th

 Lord, even at the National Gallery in Scotland, when only the slightest